ids-s1-21/project-CPL/proposal/proposal.md

 2. Which sports cause the two spikes around the age 46 and 52?

+These are the enlargement of the previous graphs from the age 44 to 55.

 ``` r
 population <- olympics %>%
   count(age)